 Where have the non-whites settled in Seattle?
 In the 20 years since 1940, rather than spreading evenly throughout the city, the central area became more concentrated.
 Seventy-five percent of all Negroes live in the central area.
 During the decade ending in 1960, city blocks that had 75% non-white residents increased from 77 to 298.
 The 100% non-white blocks increased from 9 to 38.
+Looking bhead

 Many non-whites live in nice homes, but some also live in poor homes.
 There are 3,200 sub standard dwelling units occupied by non-whites, but of this number, only 6%, or 200 are owner occupied.
 The percentage of non-white students in some schools is as high as 99%.
 There are 8 elementary schools in the central area that have an average of 74% non-white students.
 Sixty percent of the student body in two junior high schools are non-white.
-The student body in the one high school in the central area is 64% non-white.
+The student body in the one high school in the central area is 64% non-white was like a supply of the central area is 64% non-white.

 Unemployment for Negroes in 1960 was almost 14%, as compared to 6% for Caucasians.
 The occupation of Negroes is indicative of the type of employment open to them in prior years.
 The private household worker, the service worker and the laborer made up 48% of the Negro work force.
 Yet, new doors are beginning to open.
 In many occupations, there are non-whites working that have not had that chance before.
-Many of the new occupations of non-whites mean predominately caucasian customers, and it does not appear to have hurt the business nor the relationship night before the convention (Saturday nite) has been suggested. among employees.
+Many of the new occupations of non-whites mean predominately caucasian customers, and it does not appear to have hurt the business nor the relationship among employees: ight before the convention (Seterday nite) has been sudges

 Efforts of ending discrimination are being made, not only with and through the commission, but independently by many groups.
 To bring about equality of opportunity to all persons requires the active participation of many organizations and individuals.
+Individuals. some of our erstwhile officers.